 Implementing the Query Pattern

-The Query Pattern refers to defining the methods according to the signature pattern without implemeting the IEnumerable<> or IQueryable<> interfaces.
+The Query Pattern refers to defining the methods according to the signature pattern without implementing the IEnumerable<> or IQueryable<> interfaces.

 CS/IQP10 Do implement at least the enumerable pattern (i.e. provide a GetEnumerator method) for types representing collections of data.
 This is because the expectation is that the result of the query methods be foreach-able.